alkesh26/sharp-knives-pgw/README.md

 **Desired end state:**

-1. A server with PostgreSQL 9.5 installed
+1. A server with PostgreSQL >=9.5 installed
 2. SSH access to this server
 3. Ability to copy and edit files on this server
 4. Ability to run scripts on this server
 5. A working CLI to interact with PostgreSQL instance
 6. A working GUI to interact with PostgreSQL instance

 For 1, 2, 3, and 4 we will use Ubuntu 16 LTS through Vagrant.
-For 5, we will `pgcli` on the host box.
-For 6, we will use DataGrip.
+For 5, we will use `psql` on the host box.
+For 6, we will use [DataGrip][datagrip].
 If you want, you can use a tool that you are already familiar with.
-For example, I am on a MacOS and I use [Postico][postico].
-Amongst Linux users, [DBeaver][dbeaver] is widely popular.
+Here are some great options:

+- [Postico][postico]
+- [DBeaver][dbeaver]
+- [Arctype][arctype]

 **Terminology**